KJHJason/hmac-serialiser/README.md

 int age = payload.Get<int>("Age");
 ```

-Signing and verifying a token with a string payload with 1 hour a time limit;
+Signing and verifying a token with a string payload with 1 hour time limit;

 ```csharp
 string key = "secret";